jackiehjm/stx-docs/doc/source/storage/openstack/configure-an-optional-cinder-file-system.rst

 you can create a new file system dedicated for image conversion as described in this section.

-**Prerequisites**:
+.. rubric:: |prereq|

 .. _configure-an-optional-cinder-file-system-ul-sbz-3zn-tnb:

--   The requested size of the **image-conversion** file system should be big enough to accommodate any image that is uploaded to Glance.
+*   The requested size of the image-conversion file system should be big enough to accommodate any image that is uploaded to Glance.

--   The recommended size for the file system must be at least twice as large as the largest converted image from qcow2 to raw.
+*   The recommended size for the file system must be at least twice as large as the largest converted image from qcow2 to raw.

--   The conversion file system can be added before or after |prefix|-openstack is applied.
+*   The conversion file system can be added before or after wr-openstack is applied.

--   The conversion file system must be added on both controllers.
+*   The conversion file system must be added on both controllers.
 Otherwise,
     |prefix|-openstack will not use the new file system.

--   If the conversion file system is added after |prefix|-openstack is applied, changes to |prefix|-openstack will only take effect once the application is reapplied.
+*   If the conversion file system is added after wr-openstack is applied, changes to wr-openstack will only take effect once the application is reapplied.

-The **image-conversion** file system can only be added on the controllers, and must be added, with the same size, to both controllers.
+*   The **image-conversion** file system can only be added on the controllers, and must be added, with the same size, to both controllers.
 Alarms will be raised,
     if:

-.. _configure-an-optional-cinder-file-system-ul-dtd-fb4-tnb:

     -   The conversion file system is not added on both controllers.

     -   The size of the file system is not the same on both controllers.